cgageat/gromacs-protocol/README.md

 # gromacs-protocol

-This repository contain all the configuration files (mdp) used to perform gromacs references for the .
+This repository contain all the configuration files (mdp) needed to perform our gromacs references.